William Brice’s Surprising Journey in Art

 LA Louver Gallery, Venice CA,

-As this gallery visitor observed, Brice appears to have reinvented himself in nearly every decade as his works moved through distinct periods of style and mood.
-Yet, these seeming “reconstructions” of his artistic identity are somewhat deceptive.
-At the core of his practice were consistent topics and themes that compelled him and informed his art:
+As Jake Butts’ remarks describe, Brice appears to have reinvented himself in nearly every decade as his works moved through distinct periods of style and mood in Brice’s journey towards maturity and mastery.
+Yet, these “reconstructions” of his artistic identity are somewhat deceptive.
+At the core of his practice were consistent themes:

 Time and relationships; time and memory; multiple concepts of time; harmony vs. alienation; permanence vs. impermanence; existence vs. non-existence; female vs. male energy, power, and spirit; procreation vs. birth vs. death vs. rebirth; beauty vs. putrefaction; and matter vs. spirit.

-Intriguingly, one can find nearly all these themes embedded in his early works as exemplified by his 1947 painting seen in the photograph with artist Tom Wudl above and to the right.
+Intriguingly, one can find nearly all of the above themes in his early works as exemplified by his 1947 painting, Rock Composition III.

-For Brice, rock/stone was a metaphorical paradox.
+For Brice, rock/stone were metaphorical paradoxes.
 Their abiotic substances seem permanent and eternal.
-But the irony is that they are sea stones and so their hardness, their ‘permanence’, has been rounded and reduced by the softness of time, water, and the rhythms of the ocean’s tides.
+But Brice understood the irony in them: These are sea stones, and so despite their hardness, their ‘permanence’, they have been reduced and rounded by the softness of time, water, and rhythms of the ocean’s tides rhythms.

-But by the 1970’s, Brice came to understand that these paintings were about more than just stones, integrity, and pigment.
+By the 1970’s, though, Brice had come to understand that these paintings were about more than just stones and the integrity of pigment.

-Such subtle depictions of disjointed time and relationships touch on Brice’s themes of harmony vs. alienation, permanence vs. impermanence, existence vs. non-existence.
+Such simple and subtle depictions of disjointed time and relationships touch on Brice’s themes of harmony vs. alienation, permanence vs. impermanence, existence vs. non-existence.

 William Brice’s Context